Rikkyo University: Library

 The Old Main Library, or Mather Library, in the group of historic red brick buildings at the university's main entrance, was built in 1918.
-The original building was named in memory of Samuel Mather an American industrialist and long-time sponsor of Episcopal Church overseas mission work.
+The original building was named in memory of Samuel Livingston Mather II an American industrialist and long-time sponsor of Episcopal Church overseas mission work.
 Funds for the original building were donated by Mather in memory of his father.
 Further funding was also provided by him in 1925 to finance the repairs to the building in the wake of the 1923 Great Kanto earthquake.

 The university library buildings have been expanded over succeeding decades to include landmark buildings by Kenzo Tange and more modern structures to house collections containing over 1.7 million volumes of print and non-print materials.
 The university libraries house specialist collections of the Protestant Episcopal Church and Edogawa Rampo.